UFC Fight Night: Holloway vs Oliveira: Predictions & Analysis

 A few statistical edges stand out.
 Moroz throws significantly more leather — a 3.3 sig. strike per minute gap.
 Letourneau is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Letourneau has tighter striking defense, making opponents miss more often.

-The Pick: Maryna Moroz over Valerie Letourneau.
-This is essentially a pick'em.
-The model nudges toward Moroz at 50%, but there's almost nothing separating these two.
-Notably, the betting market has Letourneau at 33% implied while our model sees 50% — a 17-point disagreement that could signal value.
+The Pick: Valerie Letourneau over Maryna Moroz.
+The model gives Letourneau a slight nod at 59% — this could easily go either way.
+Notably, the betting market has Letourneau at 33% implied while our model sees 59% — a 26-point disagreement that could signal value.

 Frankie Perez vs Sam Stout